behcetyldrm/behcetyldrm/README.md

-- 👋 Merhaba ben Behçet Emre Yıldırım
+- 👋 Hi, I'm Behçet Emre Yıldırım
+- 👨🏽‍💻 I'm working on Android app development with Kotlin
+- 👨🏽‍🎓 I'm a student of Şükrü Şankaya High School
-- 📫 Mail adresim -> behcetyldrm10@gmail.com
+- 📫 Contact -> behcetyldrm10@gmail.com

 <!---
 behcetyldrm/behcetyldrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.